Board of Overseers

 Executive Vice President, CFO, and Treasurer, Booz Allen Hamilton, Inc.

-Lloyd W. Howell, Jr. is an Executive Vice President at Booz Allen Hamilton, a management and technical consulting firm.
+Lloyd Howell Jr. is an Executive Vice President at Booz Allen Hamilton, the management and technical consulting firm.
 He currently leads the firm’s Civil Market Group, which includes financial services, health, energy, law enforcement and homeland security federal and commercial clients.
 Additionally, he serves on the firm’s Executive Management Committee and chairs the Ethics and Compliance Committee.
-During the course of his career, Mr. Howell has also led the firm’s Strategy and Organization practice and served as the financial services’ Client Service Officer.
-Prior to joining the firm, Mr. Howell worked at Goldman Sachs in their Investment Banking Division’s Financial Institutions Group.
+During the course of his career, Lloyd has also led the firm’s Strategy and Organization practice and served as the financial services’ Client Service Officer.
+Prior to joining the firm, Lloyd worked at Goldman, Sachs & Co. in their Investment Banking Division’s Financial Institutions Group.

-Mr. Howell’s current board memberships include Integra Life Sciences Holding Corporation (IART), the Committee for Economic Development, Partnership for Public Service Capital Partners for Education, Management Leadership for Tomorrow (MLT), and the United Negro College Fund.
-In 2011, Mr. Howell received the Black Engineer of the Year Award and in 2010 he received the Black Engineer of the Year Award for Professional Achievement in Industry.
-Mr. Howell and his wife live in Washington, D.C., with their two sons.
+Lloyd’s current board memberships include Integra Life Sciences Holding Corporation (IART), the Committee for Economic Development, Partnership for Public Service Capital Partners for Education, Management Leadership for Tomorrow (MLT), and the United Negro College Fund.
+In 2011, Lloyd received the Black Engineer of the Year Award and in 2010 the Black Engineer of the Year Award for Professional Achievement in Industry.
+Lloyd and his wife live in Washington, D.C. with their two sons.

 Mr. Alex T. Krueger (ENG’96, W’96)

-Alex T. Krueger, Co-Chief Executive Officer and President and Co-Head of Buyout Funds, joined First Reserve in 1999.
-He is jointly responsible for supervision of the firm’s investment program and strategy, as well as overall management of the firm.
-Mr. Krueger also is responsible for the development and management of the buyout investment team and sits on both the buyout and infrastructure funds’ investment committees.
-In addition, Mr. Krueger maintains responsibilities for origination, structuring, execution, monitoring and exiting investments across the global energy industry, with particular expertise in the natural resources upstream sector.
+Alex T. Krueger, President and Chief Executive Officer, joined First Reserve in 1999 (previously, he served as Co-Chief Executive Officer from 2015-2017).
+Mr. Krueger is responsible for the overall management of the firm and sits on the Private Equity Funds’ Investment Committee, which is responsible for the supervision of the Firm’s investment program and strategy.
+Mr. Krueger also is responsible for the development and management of the Private Equity investment team.
+In addition, he maintains responsibilities for investment origination, structuring, execution, monitoring and exit strategy across the global energy industry, with particular expertise in the natural resources upstream sector.
 Prior to joining First Reserve, Mr. Krueger worked in the Energy group of Donaldson, Lufkin & Jenrette in Houston.
-Mr. Krueger holds two B.S. degrees from the University of Pennsylvania, one in Chemical Engineering and one in Finance and Statistics from The Wharton School.
+Mr. Krueger holds two B.S. degrees from the University of Pennsylvania.

 Dr. John F. Lehman, Jr. (Gr’74)